derykmakgill/derykmakgill.github.io/_posts/2020-04-30-bsv-ecosystem-chart.md

 One user on [Twitter writes:](https://twitter.com/veganbeefcake/status/1204742328021331969?s=20) "I would happily donate a substantial amount of BSV towards a WikiSV as you described."

+#### Conclusion

-Other than that, I cannot find any information on Wikisv.
+I cannot find any useful information on Wikisv.
 That doesn't mean it doesn't exist, but I don't know where else to look.

 ### Tocial Chat